twoBirds/twobirds-core/README.md

 All instances of these classes are stored in DOM nodes or other tB instances / other objects and vars of course.

+#### Is this it?

+Yes.
+This and a few helper methods will allow for JS automation at any level of complexity, while ensuring QA requirements.

+The learning curve is very shallow, since tB only requires JS/ES5 knowledge as a prerequisite and does not have a lot of declarative abstraction.

 ### Comparision

-twoBirds can be compared to Flight, Polymer, React, ember and backboneJS.
+twoBirds can be compared to any web component framework.

-Unlike these frameworks twoBirds ...
+Unlike most of these frameworks twoBirds ...

+- ... is a hands-on approach that allows for a quick start.
 - ... allows for complete separation of code and design.
-- ... requirement loading is an inherent part of the system.
+- ... has requirement loading as an inherent part of the system.
-- ... recursively nests application instances transparently.
+- ...
+RECURSIVELY nests application instances transparently.
-- ... doesnt come with prebuilt widgets - every tB instance is a widget
+- ... doesnt come with prebuilt widgets - every tB instance is a widget, and usually you will do it yourself.
-- ... strictly follows the KISS principle
+- ... strictly follows the KISS and DRY principles.
+- ... ensures reusability of your code - since everything is a widget, you will build your own repository from the very start.
+- ... allows for simple use in an existing plain old website (e.g. like jQuery), as well as migrating it to an SPI bottom-up or creating a new SPI top-down.

 ## Description